 What are you going to be doing?

 Based on your type of activities, you might need more than one type of hydration system.
-If you are hiking, kayaking, biking, snowshoeing, etc., one hydration system might not fit all your needs due to the amount of water you might need.
+If you are cross country skiing, hiking, kayaking, biking, snowshoeing, etc., one hydration system might not fit all your needs due to the amount of water you might need.

 How long is each activity?